 The man’s head came up, then his robed hand, pointing as he screeched the alarm.

 Building on the myths of old, Children of the Spider is the tale of a lost girl who seeks the power to stop a great evil.
 Her quest carries her across modern-day Guyana as she gains allies and dodges the monstrous fanatics who enslaved her people.

 The manuscript for Children of the Spider won the 2015 Burt Award for Caribbean Literature.
-The novel will be published in June, 2016.
+The novel is available now.